abhayymishraa/4-in-a-row/env/DEPLOYMENT.md

 - [ ] Choose a platform (Railway recommended)
 - [ ] Set up PostgreSQL database
-- [ ] Deploy backend with environment variables
+- [ ] Deploy backend with environment variables (schema auto-creates on start!)
 - [ ] Get backend public URL
 - [ ] Deploy frontend with `VITE_API_URL` pointing to backend
 - [ ] Test WebSocket connection
 - [ ] Test game functionality

+**Note**: No need to manually run database migrations or schema setup - it happens automatically when the backend starts!

 ---